CtrlK79/CtrlK79/README.md

 I currently start master's program as a member of [SAI(Strategic Aerospace Initivative) Lab.](http://sai.kaist.ac.kr/saihomepage/) after graduating from Seoul Nat.
 Univ.(major: Machanical and Aerospace Engineering), Seoul, Korea.

-I mainly put my interest on **making outer space environment economically feasible**.
+I mainly put my interest on **making outer space environment economically accessible**.

 I believe in that technology brodening our living range can solve many problems we encounter, and something that deserves my time and resources must be in this field.